What do I need to do before I begin divorcing my spouse? How do I protect:

-The two of you will be working together during your divorce so it’s important to be open from the beginning to develop a strategic plan that can lead to an advantageous settlement.
+The two of you will be working together during your divorce, so it’s essential to be open from the beginning to develop a strategic plan that can lead to an advantageous settlement.

-Judges are given guidelines that allow them to consider awarding support in certain situations.
+Judges are given guidelines to consider awarding support in certain situations.
 Some questions that you may want to think about may include:

 - How much spousal support would be appropriate in your situation?

 Texas law on alimony has changed significantly in recent years and is often confusing.

 You should seek advice on spousal support based on your circumstances so that you can start planning for your future.

 It would help if you discussed all of these items and more during your initial consultation with a divorce attorney.

 Taking these initial steps will allow you to file strategically for divorce when the time is right for you.
 The next step is to choose your divorce attorney.

 Hiring the right divorce lawyer is an essential first step in planning your divorce.
 You should be able to: